MartinPlantinga/Edrive/README.md

 # Edrive Files
-This repository contains all files required to run the Edrive on a Linux OS.
+This repository contains all files required to convert a Linux OS into an Edrive.
 This has been tested on Ubuntu 14.04 and Lubuntu 14.04.

 ## Requirements
 The `install.sh` Bash script installs all required packages.